magento/devdocs/guides/v2.0/install-gde/install/cli/dev_add-update.md

 ---

 Contributing developers update components by specifying components and their versions in Magento's `composer.json`.
 You *cannot* use the graphical Component Manager or System Upgrade utilities to do this.
+To update components if you're *not* a contributing developer, see <a href="{{ site.gdeurl }}comp-mgr/bk-compman-upgrade-guide.html">Updating the Magento application and components</a>.

 You can either add a `require` section to `composer.json` or you can use the `composer require` command as follows: